-Remind students that they may have a new idea about

-what is important to them in the story or they may have the same idea they had when they discussed this question earlier.
-Allow 3-4 minutes for students to discuss their ideas in pairs or groups of three.
+Remind students that they may have a new idea about what is important to them in the story from the idea they had on Day 2, or they may have the same idea they had earlier.
+Allow 3-4 minutes for students to discuss their ideas.

-- 5. Next, call on several students to tell the whole class what they think is most important in the story.
-Call on different students from the ones who responded to this question in the previous lesson.
-Encourage them to listen to each other's ideas so that they will see how many different parts of the story can be considered important. - 6.
-Praise students for listening attentively, for remembering so much of the story, and for thinking again about what was most important to them about the story.
-Tell them you will be talking about the story again on another day soon and will be using the story as a foundation for other learning activities.

-7. On this third day, you may also want to lead a discussion of as many of these questions as you have time for.
-This will encourage students to think more deeply about the key ideas and meanings of the story.
-Choose those questions most appropriate for your children's ages.
+- 4. Next, call on several students to tell the whole class what they think is most important in the story.
+Encourage them to listen to each other's ideas so that they will see how many different parts of the story can be considered important. - 5.
+You may also want to lead a discussion of one or more of these questions that will encourage students to think more deeply about the key ideas and meanings of the story.
 Students may have different answers to these questions, which is perfectly all right.
 The point of asking the questions is simply to invite students to respond to the story in their own ways.